Substitution reaction: Mechanisms

+The stability of a carbocation (C+) depends on how many other carbon atoms are bonded to it.
+This results in SN1 reactions usually occurring on atoms with at least two carbons bonded to them.
+A more detailed explanation of this can be found in the main SN1 reaction page.

 The SN2 mechanism has just one step.
 The attack of the reagent and the expulsion of the leaving group happen simultaneously.
 This mechanism always results in inversion of configuration.
 If the substrate that is under nucleophilic attack is chiral, the reaction will therefore lead to an inversion of its stereochemistry, called a Walden inversion.

 SN2 attack may occur if the backside route of attack is not sterically hindered by substituents on the substrate.
 Therefore, this mechanism usually occurs at an unhindered primary carbon center.
-If there is steric crowding on the substrate near the leaving group, such as at a tertiary carbon center, the substitution will involve an SN1 rather than an SN2 mechanism; an SN1 would also be more likely in this case because a sufficiently stable carbocation intermediary could be formed.
+If there is steric crowding on the substrate near the leaving group, such as at a tertiary carbon center, the substitution will involve an SN1 rather than an SN2.

-When the substrate is an aromatic compound, the reaction type is nucleophilic aromatic substitution, which occur with various mechanisms.
-Carboxylic acid derivatives react with nucleophiles in nucleophilic acyl substitution.
-This kind of reaction can be useful in preparing compounds.
+Other types of nucleophilic substitution include, nucleophilic acyl substitution, and nucleophilic aromatic substitution.
+Acyl substitution occurs when a nucleophile attacks a carbon that is doubly bonded to one oxygen and singly bonded to another oxygen (can be N or S or a halogen), called an acyl group.
+The nucleophile attacks the carbon causing the double bond to break into a single bond.
+The double can then reform, kicking off the leaving group in the process.

+Aromatic substitution occurs on compounds with systems of double bonds connected in rings.
+See aromatic compounds for more.